 Córdoba for LGBTQ+ travelers

 Spain legalised same-sex marriage in 2005.
 Córdoba, a city whose identity rests on centuries of coexistence between Moorish, Jewish and Christian cultures, carries that openness naturally.
-Gay bars near the Mezquita, COLEGAS based here since 1989, and a Pride march in late June — this is everything you need to plan your trip.
+Gay bars near the Mezquita, COLEGAS based here since 1989, and a Pride march in late June: everything you need to plan your trip.

 Spain legalised same-sex marriage in July 2005, one of the first countries in the world to do so.
 Two decades on, around 90% of Spaniards support LGBTQ+ equality, a figure that has held steady across polling for years.
-LGBTQ+ travel in Córdoba carries an extra dimension beyond national law: this is a city whose identity was built on three cultures -- Moorish, Jewish and Christian -- sharing the same streets for centuries.
+LGBTQ+ travel in Córdoba carries an extra dimension beyond national law: this is a city whose identity was built on three cultures (Moorish, Jewish and Christian) sharing the same streets for centuries.
 The Judería, the old synagogue, the mosque-cathedral: the physical evidence is still there.
-For many gay friendly Córdoba visitors, that history adds real meaning to a trip.
+For many gay and queer visitors, that history adds real meaning to a trip.

 The infrastructure on the ground is real too.
 COLEGAS, founded in Córdoba in 1989, is Spain's oldest LGBT confederation and still runs its office on Calle Duque de Hornachuelos.
 Pub Glam on Calle Miguel Gila draws a mixed, welcoming crowd from Wednesday through Saturday.
 Córdoba Pride takes place every June, organised by COLEGAS and allied groups, and grows a little larger each year.
 The city is compact enough that the bars, the Mezquita, and the best restaurant terraces are all within twenty minutes on foot.